rohancme/zsh_history/README.md

     - This does not truncate your existing file
     - If max length is larger than the size of your existing file, no new commands will be added to your history file
     - Otherwise, it will pull commands based on their timestamps until max length is reached
-- Thanks to [jcsalterego](https://github.com/jcsalterego) for the idea and who's already implemented the same thing for [bash](https://github.com/jcsalterego/historian)

 ### Running it